brucou/blog/content/posts/A componentization framework for cyclejs.md

 place.
 Transient state has no need to be kept around and is recreated when needed.
 As an example, a search-as-you-type component might keep track of the length of the search key, and perform search API calls only when that length has reached a minimum value.
 The length of the entered search key would be transient state.
-Transient state is generally created through the stream `scan` operator.
+Transient state may be created through the stream `scan` operator.

 ## Concurrency control
 User interfaces are inherently concurrent due to their interfacing with **distributed** systems,